RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Left and right thumbstick click**\
 _(F2 / F3)_

 Jumps to a random game or system depending on whether pressed when in the system view or gamelist view.
-Only available if the _Enable random system or game button_ option has been enabled.
+Only applicable if the _Random entry button_ option has been configured accordingly.

 **A button**\
 _(Enter)_